hpcgarage/intrepyddguide/optimizations.md

                 tmp += x2[r][k] * x3[k][c]  # compute element [r,c] of x2 @ x3
             spm2.set_item_unsafe(v * tmp, r, c)
 ```
-For example, if the sparsity of `spm2` is 1%, we can  remove the 99% of
+For example, if the sparsity of `spm2` is 1%, we can  remove 99% of
 the computation needed for the matrix-matrix product `x2 @ x3` by
 using the partial dead code elimination illustrated above.